format-message/format-message/CONTRIBUTING.md

 [code of conduct](https://github.com/thetalecrafter/message-format/blob/master/CODE_OF_CONDUCT.md).

 **NOTE:** Please do not send pull requests that fix linting issues.
-It's unlikely such issues will stick around long anyway, and eslint currently does not understand ES6 module syntax.
+It's unlikely such issues will stick around long anyway.

 ## Developing